Odabuchi Station

 Odabuchi Station (小田渕駅, Odabuchi-eki) is a railway station in the city of Toyokawa, Aichi, Japan, operated by Meitetsu.

 Lines

 Odabuchi Station is served by the Meitetsu Nagoya Main Line and is 6.6 kilometers from the terminus of the line at Toyohashi Station.

 Station layout

 The station has two elevated opposed side platforms with the station building underneath.
-The platforms are short, and can only accommodate trains of four carriages in length.
-For six-carriage trains, the rear two doors remain closed through the use of a door cut system.
+The platforms are short, only fitting four car lengths.
+When six-car trains stop at the station, all doors in the rear two cars remain closed through the use of selective door operation.
 The station has automated ticket machines, Manaca automated turnstiles and is unattended.